 Why work in Sweden?

-Innovation and equality are Swedish cornerstones.
-But there's more.
-Here are 5 reasons to work in Sweden.
+Innovation and equality are among the 5 reasons to work in Sweden.

 1. Innovation is highly valued